My mini guide to Protaras, Cyprus

 Protaras boasts many gorgeous qualities that we all lust over in a holiday.
 With spine tingling temperatures all year round, and just a 4 hour flight from the UK, it’s a great place to escape to as the winter sets in.

 Protaras too, has a gorgeous coast, lined with sandy beaches and wonderfully warm waters.
-Whilst we were here 15-20th Sept, it was 31deg every day (apparently slightly hotter than other years) and the sea was recorded most days at 27degrees.
+Whilst we were here (mid September) it was 31 degrees C every day (apparently slightly hotter than other years), and the sea temperature was recorded most days at 27 degrees.

 Honestly – dreamy!

-The main hotels in Protaras line up along the beach and back onto the main Protaras strip which is filled with Greek-Cypriot Cuisines, amongst all your favourite international dishes.
+The main hotels in Protaras line up along the beach and back onto the main Protaras strip which is filled with Greek-Cypriot restaurants, amongst all your favourite international cuisines.